We thought we would take a look at what partners have to endure if their loved one hates anything warm in a mug.

-Your family and friends think she's strange- No matter how long you've been together- they still think it's odd that when they ask her 'do you want a brew?' and she replies with 'I'll just have water, thanks.'
-They look at her like she's had a really misspent youth.
+Your family and friends think they are strange- No matter how long you've been together- they still think it's odd that when they ask 'do you want a brew?' and your lover replies with 'I'll just have water, thanks.'
+Your folks look on with pity like your partner has had a really misspent youth.

-You've tried and tried to get her into the stuff- When you make a round of hot drinks or just one for yourself, you always ask if she wants one on the off chance she's changed her mind and now loves a good cuppa.
+You've tried and tried to get them into the stuff- When you make a round of hot drinks or just one for yourself, you always ask if they want one on the off chance they have changed their mind and now love a good cuppa.

-Coffee shop trips aren't all that easy- You know what you want before you enter the café, but she will survey the whole menu before making her choice.
-It's generally some weird concoction of fruit that takes ages to prepare- while your coffee waits- and gets cold.
+Coffee shop trips aren't all that easy- You know what you want before you enter the café, but your SO will survey the whole menu before making their choice.
+It's generally some weird concoction of fruit that takes ages to prepare- while your brew waits- and gets cold.

-She's always ready to leave after dessert- You want to stay for a coffee when you go out for a meal but she just wants the bill and for you to save a fiver and drink something hot at home.
+Your BAE is always ready to leave after dessert- You want to stay for a coffee when you go out for a meal but they just want the bill and for you to save a fiver and drink something hot at home.

-She won't even drink hot chocolate- You've accepted she doesn't like the taste of coffee or tea- but everyone loves a hot chocolate right?
-Not her.
-She likes cold drinks only.
+They won't even drink hot chocolate- You've accepted they don't like the taste of coffee or tea- but everyone loves a hot chocolate right?
+Not your person.
+They like cold drinks only.

-You can't share in the joy of a good brew- That pleasure you get from the first taste of really good quality cup of coffee or tea is totally wasted on her.
-She's more interested if her squash has real fruit in it to care.
+You can't share in the joy of a good brew- That pleasure you get from the first taste of really good quality cup of coffee or tea is totally wasted on your partner.

-You miss out on tea and talk time- Because she doesn't flick on the kettle as she comes through the door, the concept of a brew and banter doesn't come under her radar.
+You miss out on tea and talk time- Because your lover doesn't flick on the kettle as they come through the door, the concept of a brew and banter doesn't come under their radar.

-She sees making a coffee or tea as a chore- Waiting for the kettle to boil, the bag to brew and stirring in the milk is too much hard work so she no longer asks you what you want to drink and just gives you whatever drink she's having.
-A glass of water is far less effort, you'll admit- but it doesn't taste as good.
+They see making a coffee or tea as a chore- Waiting for the kettle to boil, the bag to brew and stirring in the milk is too much hard work so they no longer ask you what you want to drink and just give you whatever drink they're having.
+A glass of water is far less effort, you'll admit- but it doesn't taste nearly as good.

-She'll never know the comfort of a hot drink on a cold day- You wonder how she makes it through winter without craving a warm mug between her fingers when it's freezing outdoors.
+They will never know the comfort of a hot drink on a cold day- You wonder how your SO makes it through winter without craving a warm mug between their fingers when it's freezing outdoors.

-Tea for two- Is really an ocean of tea for you and a side serving of something else cold and wet for her.
+Tea for two- Is really an ocean of tea for you and a side serving of something else cold and wet for your partner.

-Afternoon teas are an embarrassment- You go for the tea, she goes for the sandwiches and cakes- a good balance but the waiter/ress finds it unfathomable that she would pay to have an afternoon tea with a glass of the clear stuff.
+Afternoon teas are an embarrassment- You go for the tea, your BAE goes straight for the sandwiches and cakes- but the waiter/ress finds it unfathomable that you would pay to have an afternoon tea without the... tea.

 tagged in Coffee